- Future Distance Students

-This certificate program equips students with a set of tools that allows them to achieve international standards in the management area, to successfully manage projects and human resources, and to analyze, evaluate, and improve systems.
-Specifically, this program gives participants the ability to:
+This program is designed to provide formalized education in the area of Project Engineering and Construction Management.
+The certificate program also aims to equip students with a set of tools that will allow them to achieve international standards in the management area, to successfully manage projects and human resources, and to analyze, evaluate, and improve systems.
+Specifically, this program will give the participants the ability to:

 - Identify operations problems and implement solutions for improved strategic competitiveness,

 - Make sound decisions, plan, and control the key resources (money and people) of an organization,

 - Critically analyze, evaluate, improve, or adapt existing technical and managerial systems, and